 -

-- Remove Exterior Harborage Areas: Pick up ground debris and remove trash for your yard.
+- Remove Exterior Harborage Areas: Known as habitat modification, picking up ground debris and removing the trash for your yard.

 -

-- Use Traps and Baits: Snap traps are effective for catching Norway Rats.
-Rodent baits stations and fertility control for rats can also be used to control the population.
+- Use Rat Traps and Baits: Snap traps effectively catch Norway Rats.
+Rodent bait stations and birth control for rats can also be used to control the population.

 -